ansible/ansible/docs/docsite/rst/dev_guide/developing_plugins.rst

 Plugins that support embedded documentation (see :ref:`ansible-doc` for the list) must include well-formed doc strings to be considered for merge into the Ansible repo.
 If you inherit from a plugin, you must document the options it takes, either via a documentation fragment or as a copy.
 See :ref:`module_documenting` for more information on correct documentation.
 Thorough documentation is a good idea even if you're developing a plugin for local use.

-Developing Particular Plugin Types
+Developing particular plugin types
 ==================================

 .. _developing_callbacks:

-Callback Plugins
+Callback plugins
 ----------------

 Callback plugins add new behaviors to Ansible when responding to events.
 By default, callback plugins control most of the output you see when running the command line programs.